Bowdoinham, Maine: History

 Fort Richmond was built upriver in 1719, protecting the area and encouraging British settlement.
 About 1720, the mouth of the Cathance River was first settled by Captain Gyles Watkins.
-But during Dummer's War, in the summer of 1723 all buildings in the region were burned and cattle killed by the Norridgewocks and their 250 Indian allies from New France.
+But during Dummer's War, in the summer of 1723, all buildings in the region were burned and cattle killed by the Norridgewocks and their estimated 250 Indian allies from New France.
 The Kennebec River region was abandoned.
-When Gov. William Dummer's Treaty of 1725 brought peace, it was resettled about 1730 by Abraham and Jonas Preble from York.
+When Governor William Dummer's Treaty of 1725 brought peace, it was resettled about 1730 by Abraham and Jonas Preble from York.
 Litigation from two conflicting claims, however, slowed the town's development.
 On July 3, 1637, Sir Ferdinando Gorges, the lord proprietor of Maine, had granted this part of New Somersetshire to Sir Richard Edgcumbe of Mount Edgcumbe House, situated at Cremyll in Cornwall, England.
 But the Kennebec Company conveyed it in 1752 to William Bowdoin of Boston, older brother of James Bowdoin.
 The contested ownership went to court, whereupon Bowdoin won because Edgcumbe's grant was found obsolete and indefinite.
 On September 18, 1762, the Massachusetts General Court incorporated it as Bowdoinham, named for William Bowdoin.
 It originally included Richmond, set off in 1823, and portions of Topsham and the Plantation of West Bowdoinham, set off in 1788 as Bowdoin.

 Farmers grew apples, wheat, hay and potatoes.
 They also raised sheep.
 Shipbuilding was an important early industry which faded over time, with the first vessel launched in 1768, and the last of any size in 1912.
 By 1886, the town had three sawmills, a gristmill, plaster mill, two clothing factories, a cheese factory and about a dozen ice companies.
 It also produced boots and shoes, tinware, carriages and harness.
 Once a site of wharves to ship lumber and other goods, Cathance Landing became the town's business center called Bowdoinham Village.

 Geography

 According to the United States Census Bureau, the town has a total area of 39.20 sqmi, of which 34.40 sqmi is land and 4.80 sqmi is water.
 Situated beside Merrymeeting Bay, Bowdoinham is drained by the Cathance River, Abagadasset River, Muddy River and Kennebec River.

 The town is crossed by Interstate 295 and state routes 24, 125 and 138.
-It borders the towns of Richmond to the north, Bowdoin to the west, and Topsham to the south.
+It borders the towns of Richmond to the north, Bowdoin to the west and Topsham to the south.